|

 as the Jepson Manual, accepted by most if not all in the field of

-botany as the Bible of California flora.
+botany as the bible of California flora.
 In 1892, along with John

 widely by automobile, on foot, by steamship (to Catalina Island, where